Frequently Asked Questions

 When is the application deadline?

-Fall 2013 deadline: April 1st is the preferred deadline, but applications will be accepted until May 1st.
+Spring 2014 deadline: November 1st is the preferred deadline, but applications will be accepted until November 15th.

 What is the cost of the internship program?

 Marist College students will pay the Marist tuition for the 2013-2014 academic year, which is $15,350 per semester.
 Housing